European Movement International

 The former Chairman of the EM Ireland Brussels Branch, Noel Clehane, was elected to the Board of the EM International at the Federal Assembly in Rome in November 2014.

 Our Brussels Branch

-In light of the growth of EM Ireland’s Brussels-based membership and the ever increasing popularity of our Brussels Connection events, the EM Ireland Brussels Branch was established in March 2013.
-Officially launched in Brussels at a reception hosted by the then Ambassador Rory Montgomery in the Permanent Representation of Ireland to the EU, the Brussels Branch forms the latest addition to our growing family of regional branches.
+In light of the growth of EM Ireland’s Brussels-based membership and the ever increasing popularity of our Brussels Connection events, the EM Ireland Brussels Branch was established in March 2013, officially launched at a reception hosted by the then Ambassador, Rory Montgomery, in the Permanent Representation of Ireland to the EU.

-The Branch aims to better facilitate networking and enhance collaboration opportunities between our Brussels and Irish-based members.
-The Branch reflects the organisation’s aims and priorities and it has become a successful and vibrant extension of European Movement Ireland based overseas.
+The Branch aims to better facilitate networking and enhance collaboration opportunities between our Brussels and Ireland-based members.
+The Branch reflects the organisation’s aims and priorities and it has become a successful and vibrant extension of European Movement Ireland abroad.

 The current committee of the EM Ireland Brussels Branch consists of:

-The committee works closely with the EM Ireland Dublin office in delivering a series of programmes and events for the new Branch, and continues to welcome the thoughts and input of the Irish community in Brussels as to how to best to serve your needs.
-For more information on how to get involved with the Branch, contact the committee at email@example.com.
+The committee works closely with the EM Ireland Dublin office in delivering a series of programmes and events, and continues to welcome the thoughts and input of the Irish community in Brussels as to how to best to serve your needs.
+For more information on how to get involved with the Branch, contact the committee at firstname.lastname@example.org.

 All are very welcome to get involved and we look forward to meeting you at one of our forthcoming Branch events!

 30 March 2017: Evening briefing with Arthur Beesley